 Camping In Devon: Some Of The Best Places To Visit

 Before looking at what weather to expect and which are the best months to go camping in Devon, we thought we would share some of the best places to visit when visiting this region of England.
 We also share some of our favourite Devon walks to try out too!

 This serene, tranquil and idyllic beach is part of the designated South Devon Area of Outstanding Natural Beauty and has won awards from the Marine Conservation Society.

 Food trucks with tasty local treats are usually parked beside the beach, so it’s a great place to grab a bite to eat and enjoy the views across to Bigbury Bay and Burgh Island.

-Situated on Devon’s south coast between Seaton and Sidmouth, this spot is a relaxing and delightful village on the famous Jurassic Coastline.
+Situated on Devon’s south coast between Seaton and Sidmouth, this village is a relaxing and delightful spot on the famous Jurassic Coastline.

 Known as the longest village in the country, the streets lead from the picturesque valley to the sea, and are enhanced with colourful cottages and thatched buildings.

 Famous for being one of the UK’s last great wildernesses, Dartmoor boasts astounding natural beauty of open windswept upland moors embellished with large expanses of grass, heather, and peat blanket bogs.